neojato/DeLorean/README.md

     * Add chapter specific details to meta tags in header
     * Add Google Analytics key on `line: 54`

+5. Update the `FBURL` constant with your Firebase app name in `app/scripts/angularfire/config.js`

-5. Replace `app/images/background.jpg` with a large photo of your choice.
+6. Replace `app/images/background.jpg` with a large photo of your choice.
 (Your city skyline is always a good option)

-6. Replace `app/images/gdg_group.png` with your chapter's logo.
+7. Replace `app/images/gdg_group.png` with your chapter's logo.

-7. Replace `app/images/devfest.png` with your chapter's DevFest logo.
+8. Replace `app/images/devfest.png` with your chapter's DevFest logo.

-8. Replace `app/images/venue_1.png` with a photo of your venue.
+9. Replace `app/images/venue_1.png` with a photo of your venue.
 (TODO: add more venue photos & detail section)

-9. Update `app/app.yaml` with your Google Cloud Application ID (if planning to host on GAE)
+10. Update `app/app.yaml` with your Google Cloud Application ID (if planning to host on GAE)

 ## Build & development